theforeman/forklift/README.md

 # Katello Deployment

 This repository provides methods to easily test and deploy a Katello server.
+Currently Katello is only supported on EL6 and available in the Katello nightly repositories.

-## Nightly
+## Vagrant Deployment

 Currently Katello is only supported on EL6 and available in the Katello nightly repositories.
 Provided is a Vagrant setup that will setup and install Katello on a CentOS box.
 Any base CentOS box and Vagrant